Religion in Sweden: 17th–18th century: Conversion of the Sami, freedom for Christian minorities and Jews

 The Sami, who originally had their own shamanistic religion, were converted to Lutheranism by Swedish missionaries in the 17th and 18th centuries.
 Citizens of foreign nations, mainly Russians, were granted freedom to practice Eastern Orthodox Christianity since the Treaty of Stolbovo in 1617.
 Anglican and Calvinist foreigners were granted freedom to practice their religions in Stockholm (1741) and Gothenburg (1747).
-Similar liberties were granted Catholics in 1781, and an apostolic vicar was sent to Sweden in 1783.
+Similar liberties were granted to Catholics in 1781, and an apostolic vicar was sent to Sweden in 1783.
 In 1782, with the passage of Judereglementet, Jews were allowed to settle in three cities and practice their religion, although they were not allowed to proselytize or marry Christians.

 18th–19th century: Crackdown on Pietism and enforcement of Lutheranism

 In order to curb Pietism, several royal decrees and parliament acts were issued in the 18th century, such as the Conventicle Act and Kyrkogångsplikt lit. 'church attendance duty'.
 They forbade Swedish citizens to engage in practices other than mandatory Lutheran Sunday Mass and daily family devotions.
 Without the presence of a Lutheran clergyman, public religious gatherings were forbidden.
 It remained illegal until 1860 for Lutheran Swedes to convert to another confession or religion.